-This was the first deployment of our custom-built aircraft aerosol time-of-flight mass spectrometer (A-ATOFMS).
+PhD student Matt Gunsch deployed our custom-built aircraft aerosol time-of-flight mass spectrometer (A-ATOFMS) for the first time.
 Using the A-ATOFMS, scanning mobility particle sizer, and aerodynamic particle sizer, we collected real-time data on the size and chemical composition of the atmospheric particles influencing the area.
 Together these data will allow determination of the concentrations of particles from specific sources.
 This collaborative study included the research group of Dr. Rebecca Sheesley (Baylor University), and was funded by the National Oceanic and Atmospheric Administration (NOAA), as well as the Department of Energy (DOE) Atmospheric Radiation Management (ARM) Program.

 NOAA, 2014 – 2017, “Assessment of Atmospheric Aerosols Resulting from Oil and Gas Extraction Activities near the North Slope of Alaska”.

 DOE ARM, 2015-2016, “Summertime Aerosol Across North Slope of Alaska Field Campaign”.